dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 A CodeFixProvider that intends to support fix all occurrences must classify the registered code actions into equivalence classes by assigning it an explicit, non-null equivalence key which is unique for each kind of code action created by this fixer.
 This enables the FixAllProvider to fix all diagnostics in the required scope by applying code actions from this fixer that are in the equivalence class of the trigger code action.

-## RS1011: Use code actions that have a unique EquivalenceKey for FixAll occurrences support.
+## RS1011: Use code actions that have a unique EquivalenceKey for FixAll occurrences support

 |Item|Value|
 |-|-|